 Simon Road Oyster Omelette: Earth Shatteringly Crispy Oh Luak!

-This stall is closed The truth of the matter is that I eat Oyster Omelette only once or twice a year.
+The truth of the matter is that I eat Oyster Omelette only once or twice a year.
 It is something of a guilty pleasure and I don’t like to feel guilty too often.
-This time round I had a good excuse to eat Orh Luak because I wanted to take a […]
+This time round I had a good excuse to eat Orh Luak because I wanted to take a new photo for my […]

 The latest culinary trend in town and indeed around the world is undoubtedly Spanish cuisine.
 In the last few years, its refreshing to see many Spanish eateries opening up here in a market saturated with Italian eateries.
 I have yet to really venture into Spanish cuisine but with this post, it is now official that […]